Symbols and Meanings

 Caps may be either mortarboard or tam in style, though generally the tam is reserved for doctoral degrees.
 Both cap and gown are symbols.
 According to legend, the privilege of wearing a cap was the initial right of a freed Roman slave.
 The academic cap, therefore, has become a sign of the freedom of scholarship.
 The flowing gown has become symbolic of the democracy of scholarship, for it covers clothing that could indicate rank or social stratum.

-University of Washington ceremonial occasions begin with the entrance of the University Mace, carried by the University Marshal, philosophy professor Ronald M. Moore.
+University of Washington ceremonial occasions begin with the entrance of the University Mace, carried by the University Marshal.
 The mace symbolizes the University’s governing authority and is present only when the president and regents are in attendance.
 It signifies the proceedings have official sanction.

 The tradition of the mace derives from medieval times in England, when the mace was held by a bodyguard for dignitaries at ceremonial functions.
 As an ancient symbol of authority, it reminds us that universities are custodians both of the enduring traditions of learning and of the power they bestow upon those who come to learn.
 It is also a reminder that the learning process has not always been comfortable and easy.